In the era of fast-developing technology, deep-fake Political Campaign Ads have become a weapon of choice for political strategists and campaigners.

 What are the two recent Political Campaign Ads that used deepfake technology?

-There has been a growing concern about using deepfake technology in political campaigns in recent years.
+In recent years, there has been a growing concern about using deepfake technology in political campaigns.

 Deepfake technology enables the creation of seemingly authentic videos that can manipulate public opinion by presenting false or misleading information.
 Unfortunately, this technology has already been used in political campaigns to deceive voters.